 In B2B marketing, the bar of customer expectations is already low.
-Two thirds of customers can’t name a time when a brand exceeded their expectations.
+Acquia found that two-thirds of customers can’t name a time when a brand exceeded their expectations.
 Interestingly, it becomes comparatively simple to create a lot of word of mouth just by having the courage to do one thing differently.

 Gifting strategies aren’t always the most efficient operational choice, but if it has a disproportionately greater impact, it’s worth the investment.
 “Otherwise companies are just trying to paint by number,” said Jay.
 Squeezing out more automated emails.
 It’s about making investments in creating empathetic experiences.

 The helpful realtor of Tallahassee